 I originally posted this back in 2016.
 I’ve updated this post in October 2021 to fix the gallery and add a few new photos.
-During our trip this month, least in Mexico City, it seems like the vochos are getting even older and ricketier, or, lately, they’re being reclaimed as polished-up antique cars by afficionados.
+During our trip to Mexico City this month, it seems like the vochos are getting even older and ricketier or they’re being reclaimed as polished-up antique cars by aficionados.
 Herbie the Love Bug, for example, we spotted in Coyoacán earlier this month.

 Since I was a kid, I’ve always liked the VW Beetle: small, cartoon-like, and iconic of ’60s culture and music that I grew up with, thanks to my parents.
 I was further fascinated when, back in college, I found that the Beetle was produced in Mexico all the way up through the millenium, with production ending with the 2004 model year.
 In fact, a version of the original Beetle was exported to Europe after production ended in Germany!

 The Beetle Sedán, known as the vocho in Mexico, was also produced in Brazil for the Brazilian market through the 1990s.
 This led me to write a class paper comparing industrial policy in Mexico and Brazil through the lens of the Beetle, which you might as well take a look at, since I still had it saved.
 It’s actually fairly fascinating, if you like history and Cold War-era politics, though you’ll have to trust me.
 Read it here.